Whale fin sansevieria is also known as sansevieria masoniana, Mason’s Snake Plant, Congo Snake Plant, and Whale Fin Plant.

 This spectacular species grows massive leaves with an intense mottling and leathery texture, all of which are very reminiscent of a whale fin.

-This species comes from Central Africa, specifically Congo.
+The whale fin sansevieria species is a succulent-like plant that comes from Central Africa, specifically Congo.
 In the natural environment, the erect leaves of this plant can become astoundingly tall.
 Wild specimens are documented with leaves four feet in height and nearly a foot wide.
-It is found growing in dappled shade beneath trees and occasionally in bright, direct sun.
+It is found growing in the dappled shade beneath trees and occasionally in bright, direct sun.

 Most gardeners will purchase these plants online or from a nursery with one or two medium-size leaves.
 You will want to know what the proper way to care for a whale tail sansevieria is, how to encourage growth, when to propagate the plant, and how to address common pests and diseases.